carlnordenfelt/aws-cloudwatch-logs-cleaner/README.md

 Minimum age of the LogGroup in hours.
 Only older LogGroups will be deleted.

 ###ExcludeRetention
-Set to true if you want LogGroups that have retention configured to be excluded.
+Set to true if you want to exclude LogGroups that have retention configured.

 ###ExcludeSubscribed
-Set to true if you want LogGroups that have any subscriptions configured.
+Set to true if you want to exclude LogGroups that have any subscriptions configured.

 ###LastActivityHours
 If the LogGroup fits all criteria for deletion it will only be deleted